 Throught the years Speedbagcentral has seen many different speed bag setups.
 Many are very creative, some self made and often show a dedication and love for speed bag training.
 Below are a few of the amazing setups found around the world.

 A number of speed baggers have created “mobile speed bag” set ups.

-Through 2009 and 2010 the legendary Rock Band feature the might Brian Tichy on drums.
-Brian Tichy is known in the speed bag world as “BT” or “The speed bag dragon.”
+Through 2009 and 2010 the legendary Rock Band Foreigner featured the mighty Brian Tichy on drums.
+Brian Tichy is known in the speed bag world as “BT” or “The Speed Bag Dragon.”
 Throughout their tour BT put speed bag wall units inside the gear truck and at almost every tour stop he had avid baggers join him to punch before the show.
 This became legendary in speed bag history as “The Speed Bag Truck”.

 An amazing double speed bag board that attaches to a truck, created by “SpeedyT” Tommy Tabino, an east coast speed bag master.

 Due to his ingenious design, this same unit doubles as a vertical setup

 Here is an avid speed bagger who fashioned a speed bag set up to be lifted up by a forklift.

 He also has a speed bag on his boat dock